telerik/kendo-ui-core/docs/web/gantt/overview.md

 # Gantt Overview

-[Kendo UI Gantt widget](http://demos.telerik.com/kendo-ui/gantt/index) displays a set of tasks and dependencies, which are used to visualize project planning data.
+The [Kendo UI Gantt widget](http://demos.telerik.com/kendo-ui/gantt/index) displays a set of tasks and dependencies, which are used to visualize project planning data.
 The widget provides a Treelist section where the tasks can be edited, sorted and reordered in a grid-like fashion, as well as a Timeline section, where the tasks and dependencies are visualized under an adjustable time ruler, and can be resized, moved, edited and removed.
 It can also display the Timeline in three different views – day, week and month.

 ## Getting Started